Remember when battlefield photos revealed Russian troops were using a Chinese-made armored vehicle?

 Could they be deployed to Ukraine?

 “However, these jokes may be taking on a more serious tone,” Defense News added, writing that there was speculation the security force could evolve into a private military company that could be deployed to the war in Ukraine.
+The images released in September do suggest that some of these armored vehicles could have been sent to be used in Ukraine.

 Never miss a story!
 Click here to follow The Daily Digest.